Map Rust vector iteration to assembly

 Handling vectors of arbitrary length

-Now that we have analyzed the special cases, let us look at the code below that handles vectors of arbitrary length.
+Now that we have analyzed the special cases let us look at the code below that handles vectors of arbitrary length.
 The code uses the assembly code blocks we described above.
-The full code of the function combines the three code blocks to handle vectors of arbitrary length.
-For example, a vector of length 41 will be handled as.
+The complete function code combines the three code blocks to handle vectors of arbitrary length.
+The following example shows the handling for a vector of length 41.

 1. Iterate until index 31 (32 entries = 4 * 8) with four loops through that process 8 operations per loop (4 sets of vector operations).
 The .LBB0_5 label shows the code that performs the four loops.